liamfrazer/software-engineer-journey/docs/Learning/CSharp Fundamentals for Beginners/The IF Decision Statement.md

 * Moving `message` outside of the last `else` statement will cause an error if `message` does not exist as a variable in the outer scope.
 * A cleaner example of the code

+* If there is only one line of code underneath an IF statement, the code blocks are not required